 |Burning a black line at a prescribed burn at Schurch-Thomson Prairie.|

 |Cutting honeysuckle, prickly ash, and other invasive shrubs on the Steege-Euclide property.|

 |All cut stems are treated with herbicide to prevent resprout.
 (The red dye helps to ensure that all cut stems are treated.)|

 We work cooperatively with other environmental groups, including The Nature Conservancy, the Ice Age Trail, the Blue Mounds Area Project, the Driftless Area Land Conservancy, and the Wisconsin Department of Natural Resources.
-One of our principal projects involves management and restoration of preserves that are part of the Military Ridge Prairie Heritage Area.
+One of our principal projects involves management and restoration of preserves that are part of the Southwest Wisconsin Grassland and Stream Conservation Area (SWGSCA).